comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Implementation

-We have implemented our system using [Comunica](cite:cites comunica), which is a modular open-source SPARQL query engine framework.
+We have implemented our system using an existing SPARQL query engine framework (*name and reference omitted for double-blindness*).
 Concretely, we have implemented the pipeline-based link queue as a separate module, and we provide link extractors corresponding to the source selectors introduced in previous sections.
 Our implementation has full SPARQL 1.1 support, and consists of pipelined implementations of all monotonic SPARQL operators.